With time, the build vs. buy integration decision has evolved dramatically.

 They might hit a limit in their decision-making process, losing hope of finding a solution that can accommodate advanced integration use cases.
 The only feasible option they now consider is to build the integration themselves.

-This blog is for companies who are faced with a similar situation and are contemplating between:
+This blog is for companies that are faced with a similar situation and are contemplating between:

 - Building the integration in-house: Building a custom integration application in-house using existing company resources.
 This usually involves accessing the application’s open APIs and writing code to enable automatic information sharing between them.